Looking for the best irons for mid handicappers? You’re in the right place.

-We’ve tested every iron on this page on the range and the course
+We tested every iron in this review both on the range and on the course, so you’ll get real, on-course feedback—not just theory.

 For best results, get your hands on the clubs that most appeal to you and test them.